U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Conclusion

 \section{Conclusion}

 In this paper, we propose an end-to-end underwater object detector called U-DECN based on DECO, with ConvNet encoder-decoder architecture.
-We integrate advanced technologies from DETR variants into DECO and design optimization methods specifically for the ConvNet architecture, including \textit{Separate Contrastive DeNoising Forward} and \textit{Deformable Convolution in SIM}.
-Furthermore, we propose an underwater color denoising query that improves the generalization for underwater color cast noise.
+We integrate advanced technologies from DETR variants into DECO and design optimization methods specifically for the ConvNet architecture, including \textit{Deformable Convolution in SIM} and \textit{Separate Contrastive DeNoising Forward}.
+Furthermore, we propose an \textit{Underwater Color DeNoising Query} method that improves the generalization for underwater color cast noise.
 Extensive experiments and ablation studies validate the effectiveness of our methods in improving convergence speed, performance, running speed, and deployment efficiency (especially on NVIDIA AGX Orin by TensorRT FP16).
-And U-DECN outperforms the other state-of-the-art end-to-end object detectors on DUO.
+And U-DECN outperforms the other state-of-the-art end-to-end object detectors on DUO and RUOD.
+U-DECN is particularly suitable for real-time deployment on embedded platforms with limited processing power, such as unmanned underwater vehicles (UUVs).

 However, U-DECN still has some limitations.
-U-DECN is still unable to use the multi-level feature as the value of the decoder due to its ConvNet encoder-decoder architecture, which limits its performance on multi-scale object detection.
 The increase in the number of queries makes model learning difficult and reduces the performance of the detector.
-Moreover, our U-DECN can only generalize underwater color cast noise, but other underwater noise also has a detrimental effect on the detector.
+Moreover, our U-DECN can only generalize underwater color cast noise, but other underwater noise also has a detrimental effect on the detector, such as suspended solids in water, uneven underwater lighting conditions, refraction and reflection of underwater light, and artificial underwater light sources.
 The above problems still remain for future exploration.
 We hope that these problems will be addressed in future work.

-\textbf{Acknowledgments.} This research is funded by the National Natural Science Foundation of China, grant number 52371350, by the National Key Laboratory Foundation of Autonomous Marine Vehicle Technology, grant number 2024-HYHXQ-WDZC03, by the Natural Science Foundation of Hainan Province, grant number 2021JJLH0002. {
+\textbf{Acknowledgments.} This research is funded by the National Natural Science Foundation of China, grant number 52371350, by the National Key Research and Development Program of China, grant number 2023YFC2809104, and by the National Key Laboratory Foundation of Autonomous Marine Vehicle Technology, grant number 2024-HYHXQ-WDZC03. {

 }